 General Requirements.

-An MTC or a Delivery-only Licensee acting on behalf of an MTC must obtain Commission approval prior to engaging in the delivery of Marijuana and Marijuana Products directly to Registered Qualified Patients and Caregivers.
-An MTC shall comply with 935 CMR 501.110(8) and adhere its policies and procedures for home delivery approved pursuant to 935 CMR 501.101(1)(c)12.
+An MTC, or a Delivery Licensee acting on behalf of an MTC, shall obtain Commission approval prior to engaging in the delivery of Marijuana and Marijuana Products directly to a Registered Qualified Patient or Caregiver.
+An MTC shall comply with 935 CMR 501.110(8): Security Requirements for MTC Home Delivery Operations and adhere to its policies and procedures for home delivery approved pursuant to 935 CMR 501.101(1)(c)12.

-All individuals delivering Marijuana and Marijuana Products for an MTC directly to Registered Qualifying Patients and caregivers shall be employees of the MTC Licensee and shall hold a valid MTC agent registration.
+All individuals delivering Marijuana and Marijuana Products for an MTC directly to Registered Qualifying Patients and Caregivers shall be employees of the MTC Licensee and shall hold a valid MTC agent registration; or, where a Delivery Licensee provides delivery services on behalf of an MTC, employees duly registered as agents of the Delivery Licensee.

 All Marijuana and Marijuana Products delivered by or on behalf of an MTC in fulfillment of an Individual Order shall be obtained from the MTC performing the delivery.
 An MTC cannot pick up Marijuana or Marijuana Products from another MTC to fulfill an Individual Order.